 Neighborhood / Area

-ease select an area from e drop-down list.
+100 ase select an area from drop-down list.

-8. I If you are a resident of Old Saybrook, please indicate for what portion of the year you
+f you are a resident of Old Say brook, please indicate for what portion of the year you

-live e here.
+live nere.

-C Year-round
+0 Year-round

 C Weekends

 0 Seasonal

-C Other (please specify)

 There are many types of natural hazards that have affected or could affect Old Saybrook.
 From the list below, please indicate each hazard that you have experienced in Old Saybrook.